 The universe of tax-advantaged retirement accounts is much more expansive than the realm of college savings plans, but it’s not as hard to understand as it seems.

 For starters, most single parents filing as single or head of household are eligible to contribute to two types of individual retirement accounts (IRAs): a traditional IRA and a Roth IRA.
-Both can be opened through a broker like TD Ameritrade.
+Both are available through myriad full-service online stock brokers.
+I’m partial to TD Ameritrade.

 Traditional IRA contributions are tax-deductible, subject to income and annual contribution limits.
 Distributions made later in life are generally taxed at the account holder’s current tax rate.